The Royal Wedding Is Going To Smell... Beachy?

 As for what the future Duke and Duchess of Sussex will smell like on that fateful afternoon, it's hard to say exactly: The full details on the couple's custom nuptial fragrance are under strict lock and key.
 But, according to People, you can expect it to be inspired by Floris' Bergamotto di Positano, a warm and salty blend of bergamot, orange blossom, ginger, and green tea that reportedly smells like a sea breeze.
 (Very different from the white florals that both Kate Middleton and Princess Diana wore.)

-But no matter how easy it is to cop Kate Middleton's signature scent, Queen Elizabeth's beloved Essie nail polish, or Markle's $15 body lotion or texturizing spray, don't hold your breath for this custom perfume.
-Since it will be coming from the Floris private collection, it won't be sold to the masses — though if you want to splurge on the $180 scent that inspired it, you have our royal blessing.
+But no matter how easy it is to cop Kate Middleton's signature scent, Queen Elizabeth's beloved Essie nail polish, or Markle's £7 body lotion or texturising spray, don't hold your breath for this custom perfume.
+Since it will be coming from the Floris private collection, it won't be sold to the masses — though if you want to splurge on the £120 scent that inspired it, you have our royal blessing.

 Advertisement